SMATechnologies/search-opcon-properties-sql/README.md

 Searches OpCon for a property and displays the location/usage in the output

 # Prerequisites
--OpCon 18.3+
+  * OpCon 18.3+
--OpCon SQL Agent (to run script, or through other means like sqlcmd, powershell etc)
+  * OpCon SQL Agent (to run script, or through other means like sqlcmd, powershell etc)

 # Instructions
 Set the OpCon database name at the top of the script after the "Use" statement.
 Then simply define the property name you wish to search for on the line "set @property = ".